derekvance21/clj-bball/NOTES.md

 - [ ] edit already transacted action.
 But you should think of it more like editting a possession, b/c you don't really want to throw off the possession alternating pattern, although this is broken at periods, so...
 So if you allowed just randomly deleting one possession, then you'd need a way to insert a possession in between others.
 Also, something you might need is editting the period of past possessions.
 - [ ] So like, maybe there's a way to show the end of a period in the render-possessions component.
 And it would insert some kind of possession end marker in between the :game/possession 's, so that you could see end of periods.
 It'd need to be a stateful-transducer-kind-of-thing, but I don't think it'd be too hard

+- [X] see if I can run the transactor correctly with a 1GB memory droplet.
+It works.
+512MB memory droplet gets an error from the JVM
 - [X] bug: if there's a free throw and people are coming into the game that haven't yet, you have to add them.
 But then they aren't in on-bench-ft, so they aren't available to select, so you have to deselect your free throw and then make it a free throw action again, and they'll be there
 - [X] customize team/name
 - [X] have a button to activate substitutions, which would also allow deleting players.
 This gives more space for other things there, like a second column for "object" players